 Phase 1 South: American Legion Bridge I-270 to I-370

-The Maryland Transportation Authority (MDTA) has scheduled public hearings on July 12 and July 14 as part of the toll rate range setting process public comment period for proposed High Occupancy Toll (HOT) lanes within Phase 1 South: American Legion Bridge I-270 to I-370.
+The Maryland Transportation Authority (MDTA) held public hearings on July 12 and July 14 as part of the toll rate range setting process public comment period for proposed High Occupancy Toll (HOT) lanes within Phase 1 South: American Legion Bridge I-270 to I-370.
 Elements of the MDTA staff tolling proposal for public comment include: Minimum and Maximum Toll Rate Ranges, Soft Rate Caps, Escalation Factors, and Discounts, and are explained further within the Virtual Information Room.
-The public comment period opened May 20 and continues through August 12.
-Written and voicemail comments are now being accepted, and the hearings will provide additional opportunity to comment on the proposed toll rate ranges for the official record through verbal public or one-on-one testimony.
+Written and voicemail comments were accepted during the public comment period from May 20, 2021 through 5 p.m.
+Thursday, August 12.

-- submit an electronic comment form;
+- Submitting an electronic comment form;

 The new Recommended Preferred Alternative (RPA) recently identified by the Federal Highway Administration and the Maryland Department of Transportation State Highway Administration for the Managed Lanes Study focuses solely on building a new American Legion Bridge and delivering two high occupancy toll (HOT) lanes in each direction on I-270 to I-370.
 In the RPA, existing general-purpose travel lanes throughout the corridor will be retained and will remain free for use by all motorists.
 Drivers with less than three occupants in the vehicle would only pay if they choose to use the HOT lanes.
 HOV3+ will allow carpools, vanpools and other vehicles carrying three or more people to travel faster and more reliably in the new HOT lanes free of charge any time of day.
 Buses and motorcycles also will be granted free passage on the new HOT lanes, providing opportunities for a faster, more-reliable trip.
 This alternative would deliver a new American Legion Bridge as the primary link between key economic centers in Maryland and Virginia, and would add a bicycle and pedestrian connection.